This post contains affiliate links. If you buy through these links, I may earn a small commission.

 So, all things considered, if I was a pig, I’d rather have been yours than a factory pig.
 Now think about what all that offal is contributing – food down the line for your chickens, da Wolf, and your garden.
 It’s not a bad thing.
 I hate to quote “The Lion King”, but it’s all part of the circle of life, hey?

 Just enjoy your nice, juicy pork chops when they’re on the plate with some parsley and mushroom sauce!!! “

 This is what a commercially raised pig looks like in her pen – yes, when you buy pork chops at the grocery, remember that this is how your pig spent her life!

-Consider raising a couple of weaner pigs next Spring.
+Consider raising and butchering pigs for your family next Spring.
 I say “a couple” because pigs are such social animals.
 Raising just one would be very lonely.